Post-selection inference for e-value based confidence intervals: Confidence intervals obtained via e-values (e-CIs)

 \subsection{E-CIs from universal inference}

-A particular useful method for constructing e-values is through universal inference \citep{wasserman_universal_inference_2020} which only requires one to have access to the likelihood functions (or a functions that upper bounds the likelihood functions) for each distribution \(\pdist \in \mathcal{P}\).
-In essence, universal inference is a result of the fact that a likelihood ratio is an e-value.
+A particularly useful method for constructing e-CIs is through universal inference \citep{wasserman_universal_inference_2020}.
+Universal inference is a generalization of the standard likelihood ratio test that allows for testing against composite null hypotheses.
+Hence, e-CIs formed through universal inference only require access to likelihood functions (or a function that upper bounds the likelihood functions) for each possible distribution.

+The simplest form of the universal inference e-CI can be derived from the split likelihood ratio test of \citet{wasserman_universal_inference_2020}.
 Assume that we are given \(A_1, \dots, A_{2n}\) i.i.d.\ samples.
-We first split these sample into two datasets \(D_0\) and \(D_1\) --- for simplicity we can assume these are of equal sizes of \(n\) samples, although they do not have to be.
-Let \(\pdist_1 \in \mathcal{P}\) be some distribution we choose based solely on \(D_1\).
-In essence, \(\pdist_1\) is meant to be the ``most likely alternative'' and is chosen to make the likelihood ratio as large as possible.
+We first split this sample into two datasets \(D_0\) and \(D_1\) --- for simplicity we can assume that the two datasets are of equal sizes of \(n\) samples, although they do not have to be.
+Let \(\pdist_1 \in \mathcal{P}\) be some distribution that we choose based solely on \(D_1\).
+In essence, \(\pdist_1\) is a guess of the ``most likely alternative'' and chosen to make the resulting e-value as large as possible.
+Consequently, the more accurately \(\pdist_1\) models the true distribution, the tighter the resulting e-CI will be.
 Let \(\mathcal{L}_0(\pdist)\) denote the likelihood of \(D_0\) under a distribution, \(\pdist\).
 We define the universal inference e-value as follows: